Deckhouse Platform in a private environment

 - at least 40 GB of disk space for the cluster and etcd data on a fast disk (400+ IOPS)

 - access to a proxy registry or to a private container image registry containing Deckhouse images

-- access to a proxy server for downloading deb/rpm OS packages (if necessary)
+- access to a proxy server or to an internal repository for downloading deb/rpm OS packages (if necessary)

 - SSH key access from the personal computer (section 1)

 - network access from the personal computer (section 1) via port